Toodyay

 Table Chart PROFILE FAQ

-Toodyay has a typical household mix, with a fairly typical median household size
+Toodyay has a typical household mix, with a lower-than-average median household size

-Family households comprise 70.3% of all households, including 20.7% couples with children, 40.5% couples without children, and 8.0% single parent families.
-Non-family households account for the remaining 29.7%, with lone person households at 26.7% and group households comprising 3.2%.
-The median household size is 2.3 people, which aligns with the average in the Rest of WA.
+Family households dominate at 70.3% of all households, comprising 20.7% couples with children, 40.5% couples without children, and 8.0% single parent families.
+Non-family households make up the remaining 29.7%, with lone person households at 26.7% and group households comprising 3.2% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households